- Sheikha Hoor Al-Qasimi to be the curator of the UAE Venice B...

 Artistic Exchange Opportunities

 The Sharjah Art Foundation is active in engaging international cooperation and exchange programs.
 A good opportunity to explore possibilities is the annual Sharjah March Meeting, in odd years aligned with the Sharjah Biennial.
 The March Meeting gathers art professionals from varied backgrounds, mostly international, around a specific theme .

-The Maraya Art Center focuses on the region in the first place, but also works with artists outside the region.
-It is considering a program for residencies, in collaboration with the Cuadro gallery in Dubai and the Qatar Museum Authority in Doha.
-The Barjeel Art Foundation is eager to promote contemporary art from the region abroad, including through loans of its very relevant collection.
+The Maraya Art Centre focuses on the region in the first place, but also works with artists outside the region.
+The Barjeel Art Foundation is eager to promote contemporary art from the region abroad, including through loans of its collection.

 At least for Western travelers, visas for the UAE are on entry and for free.
 Most Western visitors to Sharjah will arrive through Dubai.
 Sharjah has its own airport, which is mainly for Air Arabia, Sharjah’s own budget carrier that operates flights to and from Mideast and South Asian destinations, and thus can be a good alternative when traveling regionally.

 Taxi rides in the city are metered and start from 10 Dirham, but for the rest are reasonably priced.
 For any destination under the 10 Dirham range, one might consider a walk, as the traffic in the city is often congested and a taxi does not save time.

 The bus to and from Dubai is useful, costing 7 Dirham and going to several central destinations in Dubai, while a taxi costs about 75 Dirham, and may not save that much time during rush hour’s traffic congestion.

 When traveling by oneself, it is important to know that the city layout is much less regular than that of Dubai or Abu Dhabi, and the road indications can be confusing, so one might easily take the wrong turn.